 Stay in touch with email automation, encourage engagement on social media, and drop them quickly, personalized notes now and then.

 Make sure to send them relevant blog posts, and perhaps most importantly, curate content from other sources that your audience will also find useful.
 Make sure you don’t exclusively share content published on your owned properties, even if you’re not focused on the sale.
 It will seem like all you’re doing is talking about yourself, which will turn customers off.

 3. Move the Conversation from Channel to Channel

 The more channels you can use to connect with your leads, the better.
 The multichannel approach puts your customers in control because it allows them to choose the places where they want to interact with you.
 And because you’re in multiple places, you’re ready to engage with them no matter where they choose to engage with you.

 Of course, the multichannel customer experience comes with its own set of challenges.
 It contributes to the feeling that you have to be everywhere all the time.
 And yes, while you need to be in more than one place, you don’t have to be everywhere.

 If your customers aren’t on Snapchat, skip it.
 If they are on Pinterest, you should be there, too.
 HubSpot’s data shows that 95% of Millenials, 87% of Generation X’ers, and 70% of those aged 45 to 60 expect brands to be on Facebook, so at the very least you need to be communicating there and via email.

-Beyond using standard links to your social media, you can use WiseStamp to include dynamic links in your signature.
-Aggregate your latest Facebook status, tweet, blog post and more, automatically.
-Whenever you update your social media statuses or blog, the link will automatically change to the most current option.
+Beyond using standard links to your social media, you can use WiseStamp to generate an email signature and include dynamic links in your signature.
+Aggregate your latest Facebook status, tweet, blog post, and more, automatically.
+Whenever you update your social media status or blog, the link will automatically change to the most current option.